 Now, let’s dig a little deeper into each of these four necessary elements.
 Follow these guidelines to ensure that the software defect report you create is clear and actionable.

 Never assume that the person assigned to investigate a defect is going to be familiar with all aspects of the software.
 In fact, many developers are only aware of the specific part of the software that they work on.
 After all, the software could involve thousands of screens and functions.

 Be prepared to write down exactly where the problem occurs, the steps to recreate the error, and why it is noted as a problem.
 This can help someone who receives the report determine how to prioritize the report and know where in the code they should begin looking.

 The developer will have a better time knowing where to start if they know what you’ve done to research the problem.
 For example, if a user cannot access a screen in order to do their job, you may include that you’ve already verified that her user ID is set up properly and that their security settings are normal.
 Then, the developer who receives the error can work from data instead of assumptions.

 It’s important to be very clear here.
 Good technical writing is key.
 So is adequate proofreading and editing.
 Anyone working on a high-priority software project may wish to get some professional help.
-Click here to learn about options you may have for obtaining proofreading or technical writing assistance.

 3. Attach Supporting Documents